 - How should I store pasta?

-Uncooked Pasta Store uncooked, dry pasta in your cupboard for up to three years.
+Uncooked Pasta Store, dry pasta in your cupboard for up to three years(follow the expiration date on the package).
 Keep in a cool, dry place.
 Follow the "first-in, first-out" rule: Use up packages you've had the longest before opening new packages.

-Cooked Pasta Refrigerate cooked pasta in an airtight container for 3 to 5 days.
+Cooked Pasta Refrigerate cooked pasta in an airtight container for 2 to 3 days.
 You may add a little oil (1-2 tsp. for each pound of cooked pasta) to help keep it from sticking.
 Because cooked pasta will continue to absorb flavors and oils from sauces, store cooked pasta separately from sauce.

 - What is the correct quantity of pasta for an adult and for a child?